prestonbrown/claude-recall/DEVELOPMENT.md

 # Development Guide

-This document covers the architecture, testing, and development workflow for the coding-agent-lessons system.
+Architecture, internals, and contributing guide for the coding-agent-lessons system.

 ## Architecture Overview

-The system consists of three main layers:

 ```
 ┌─────────────────────────────────────────────────────────────┐